joaosalvado/joaosalvado.github.io/_posts/2199-01-01-future-post.md

 ---
-title: 'Future Blog Post'
+title: 'Docker container of CMake project with dependency on OpenCV'
-date: 2199-01-01
+date: 2022-05-31
-permalink: /posts/2012/08/blog-post-4/
+permalink: /posts/2022/05/docker-cmake-opencv/
 tags:
-  - cool posts
+  - CMake
-  - category1
+  - Docker
-  - category2
+  - OpenCV
 ---

-This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.
+This post is in progress